We do not have a centre to visit in this area; all of our cats and kittens are with foster carers at their own homes

 • they will also come with 4 weeks free insurance from Petplan

 We welcome your enquiries.
-We will speak to you, by phone, to discuss your circumstances and the kind of cat that would fit with you.
+We will contact you to discuss your circumstances and the kind of cat that would fit with you.
 The process of ‘matching the right cat to the right home’ will include a virtual home visit.

 You can view cats ready for adoption here, but there are others in care who are not quite ready as yet.
-If you don't see a suitable cat on this page, please get in touch to let us know what type of cat you are looking for.
-Just email email@example.com (please include a contact number) or ring 01942 465321 and will will get back to you.
+If you don't see a suitable adult cat on this page, please get in touch to let us know what type of cat you are looking for.
+Just email firstname.lastname@example.org or ring 01942 465321 and will will get back to you.
+If you are interested in adopting a kitten, there is currently a lengthy waiting list, so email us with your contact details and what you are looking for, and we will get back to you when a suitable kitten becomes available.

 We would love to hear from you!